Iurii-Dziuban/spring-batch-sandbox/README.md

 - `validator` job validators
 - `writers` job writers

-## `spring-batch-default`
+# Tests
-Main features examples are under src/main/java folder.
-It is simply classes with main methods, that explain the feature and ready to be executed and provide log that shows the results.
+Main features examples are under `src/test/java` folder.
+Under `main` package It is simply test classes with test methods, that explain the feature and ready to be executed and provide log that shows the results.
 - `concurrent` for concurrent features
 - `exceptional` for exceptional cases with skips, retries, failed states
 - `general` for simple demos with task executor, java config, jdbc xml config